 Base newspaper advertisement

 For now, here are few Kenyan shareholders in the foreign-listed company as mining is still not considered a prime investment, compared to real estate where local insurance and pensions companies can easily double their money in a few years.
-Still, Base continues to engage with these large investors with a view to to building up a local shareholding.
+Still, Base continues to engage with these large investors with a view to building up a local shareholding.

 Kenya has ambitious plans for the oil, mining and extractives sector as seen in the mining bill that should soon become law (but which does not include oil).
 Base is internationally viable with its pricing structure and it may attract similar investors and projects to Kenya.